jkesseler/snippets/ES6-Basics/functional-improvements.md

 ```

 ## `this` and scope
-In ES5 `this` referes to the object a method is defined on:
+In ES5 `this` refers to the object a method is defined on:
 ```javascript
 var Bear = {
   name: 'Winnie the Pooh',